 Ideally this letter would come from your Department Chair, Division Chief, or another institutional equivalent.

 My mentor is also the Chair of my department, can they sign the 'Acknowledgement of Indirect Costs Limitation' form or should the form be signed by another person (i.e. Administrative Officer or Dean)?

 In this case your mentor can sign the ‘Acknowledgement of Indirect Costs Limitation’ form given their institutional authority.

 Indirect costs are defined as overhead costs paid directly to the institution, for example maintenance of labs/space and departmental/admin costs.
-For more information on the percentage of allowable indirect costs, please visit the Research Proposal Guidelines page.
+For more information on the percentage of allowable indirect costs, please visit the Proposal & Budget Guidelines page.
 Note: Indirect costs must be included in the total award value, and are subject to country specific compliance regulations.

 In most cases, we can defer the start date of the award up to 4 months.

 The approximately 30% protected time refers to time spent on research in general.
 This time does not need to be spent only on research for your RSP proposal.

 The requirement for subawards and subcontractors is handled on a case by case basis and must be approved by Gilead’s legal teams within your country.
 You may allocate funds towards lab technicians or other similar positions permitted the spend remains within the budget allowance and such funds are not in violation of any country specific compliance regulations.